refinajs/refina/docs/guide/essentials/view.md

 A view is a function that renders a part of the page.

-Views can be seen as a simplified version of a component, which we will introduce [later](#view-vs-component).

 It is mostly used to render a part of the page for one or few times or as the content of a page for multi-page applications.

 ## Usage